BG3-Community-Library-Team/bg3-community/Tools/bg3-mod-helper.md

 {.is-info}

 ## Setup Extension Settings
-As I mentioned, if it's your first time starting the extension (or if you have an error on startup which could be unrelated) you may see the image below when you open up VSCode or a workspace.
+As I mentioned, **you better have been listening**, if it's your first time starting the extension (or if you have an error on startup which could be unrelated) you may see the image below when you open up VSCode or a workspace.

+This error means `LSLib.dll` isn't in the folder in your settings.
 ![error_message_on_start.png](/tutorials/bg3-mod-helper/error_message_on_start.png)
-or possibly this message instead:

 ![no_workspace_set.png](/tutorials/bg3-mod-helper/no_workspace_set.png)

-Both error messages relate to settings, the first is suggesting the path your lslib in the settings may be off while the latter is suggesting something is wrong with your workspace, ie rootmodpath setting.

 There are a few quick setup steps that the extension requires to be in a working state, namely adjusting the paths in the extension's settings.
 There are a few ways to get to these settings, with the following being the easiest:
 1. Click on "File" in the top ribbon in VSCode